 Global experience is an increasingly integral aspect of the Berkeley MBA experience.
-Global business is part of many courses, including courses with a specific focus on international topics, such as Global Strategy and Multinational Enterprises, and International Marketing.
-You are encouraged to take advantage of international opportunities, such as spending a semester abroad, attending international seminars, planning study trips to other countries during breaks, or serving as consultants through the school's acclaimed International Business Development program.
+Global business is part of many courses, including courses with a specific focus on international topics, such as Global Strategy and Multinational Enterprises, and Global Leadership.
+You are encouraged to take advantage of international opportunities, such as spending a semester abroad, planning study trips to other countries during breaks, or serving as consultants through the school's acclaimed International Business Development program.
 In addition, there are numerous student clubs, business competitions, fellowship programs, and research centers with an international focus.

 The international emphasis of the Haas School is an integral part of its culture.
 Many Berkeley MBA students have lived, studied, or worked abroad, and over one-third of the full-time MBA students are international, representing over 40 countries.
 Many faculty members, too, are either originally from other countries, or have extensive international experience and contacts.
 The impact of this international diversity on the MBA program is enormous, adding varied perspectives to classroom discussions, team projects, and everyday interactions.Haas faculty solidly in the top ten of business schools worldwide.